-In the "actuator stem extends" version, the signal pressure is routed through the bottom signal pressure connection (S) to the bottom diaphragm chamber and moves the actuator stem (A7) upward opposing the spring force (see Fig. 3-1).
+In the "actuator stem extends" version, the signal pressure is routed through the bottom signal pressure connection (S) to the bottom diaphragm chamber and moves the actuator stem (A7) upward opposing the spring force (see Fig. 3-1, right).

-In the "actuator stem retracts" version, the signal pressure is routed through the top signal pressure connection (S) to the top diaphragm chamber and moves the actuator stem (A7) downward opposing the spring force.
+In the "actuator stem retracts" version, the signal pressure is routed through the top signal pressure connection (S) to the top diaphragm chamber and moves the actuator stem (A7) downward opposing the spring force (see Fig. 3-1, left).